hcyja1/COMP2042_CW_angjiahau/README.md

 After that, I created animation timelines for wet turtle, turtle, water death and car death, rather than using the previous method which sets image based on **(now)/VALUE**.

 ### Player Controls
-Have reduced the player controls in Animal.java by calling the statement **setOnKeyReleased(getOnKeyPressed())**, and making adjustments for the methods in lambda function setOnKeyPressed within the Animal.java constructor.
+Have shortened the player controls code in Animal.java by calling the statement **setOnKeyReleased(getOnKeyPressed())**, and making adjustments for the methods in lambda function setOnKeyPressed within the Animal.java constructor.

 ### Image Addition and Reduction